Contents

 - Renewable energies - USMB contact: Benoit STUTZ

-- Circular economy - USMB contact: Grégory CHATEL
+- Circular economy - USMB contact: Dominique KREZIAK

-- Cultural heritage - USMB contact: Stéphanie Beligon
+- Cultural heritage - contact at USMB: Stéphanie Beligon and Marc-Philippe BRUNET

 The aim of these hubs is to bring together researchers from the 12 UNITA partners to develop new research programs linked to the chosen themes.